 Busy boards are a great way to keep those busy toddler hands out of trouble.
-This is the perfect opportunity to get an older sibling more involved with their younger brother or sister, and you can spend some one on one time with your older children.
+This is also the perfect opportunity to get an older sibling more involved with their younger brother or sister or to spend some one on one time with your older children.

-Busy boards can be a simple DIY craft that any child of any age can do.
+Busy boards is a simple DIY craft that any child of any age can do.
 Get a piece of wood, and then sand down any rough edges.

 After that, screw on different locks and switches that toddler will love to play with.
 Here are some examples of things you can add to your busy board:

 - A light switch

 - A string with a wooden stick on the end (to hit the busy board with and make noise)